Next Steps

 • What you will be performing, including the names of the character, play and playwright of your contemporary monologue (e.g., “Candy, from Unidentified Human Remains and the True Nature of Love, by Brad Fraser”).

-• Your contemporary monologue, which should be:
+• Your contemporary monologue::

-• a maximum of 1 min 30 secs long,
+• A maximum of 1 min 30 secs long.

-• from a published play with a professional production history.
+• From a published play with a professional production history.

 • No dialects or accents other than your own please.